-For remarketing to work, Microsoft Advertising needs to be able to collect data from your website.
+In order to target certain audience types, Microsoft Advertising needs to be able to collect data from your website.
 This requires Universal Event Tracking (UET).
 Check the table in this article to see which audience targeting options require UET.